3 Plays For Financial Services As AI Changes Everything

 A major challenge for incumbent firms is how to drive efficiencies in the core while simultaneously freeing up investment to incubate and scale future solutions at the edge.
 These seemingly competing objectives require different management skills, different metrics of success, and a more centralized financial approach to creating and redeploying capital, talent, and management attention.
 This is especially hard to achieve for firms with quarterly reporting obligations and value-focused investors.

 Play 1 unfolds in distinct stages.
 The first is to step back from the day-to-day as a management team and frame the company’s future role in a five-plus-year timeframe (what we call Horizon 3).
 This framing should consider three questions: How does the collision of megatrends and customer problems create new or reimagined solution opportunities?
 What role do we aspire to play in this emerging ecosystem?
-And what capabilities (new or reinvented) do we need?
-Which capabilities should we build, buy, or obtain through partnerships?
+And what capabilities (new or reinvented) do we need, and how should we source them — build, buy, or obtain through partnerships?

-The second stage: aligning the company’s investment portfolio to the Horizon 3 North Star while honoring near-term commitments.
+The next step is to align the company’s investment portfolio to the Horizon 3 North Star while honoring near-term commitments.
 We have found the four zones model originally proposed by author Geoffrey Moore in his book “Zone to Win” to be a helpful way of orchestrating this pivot.
+Three big challenges will inevitably surface: moving a business or product from the Performance to the Productivity zone, managing for efficiencies and accelerated obsolescence (or divestiture); dealing with the challenge of too many priorities for Incubation; and scaling the right initiatives in the right sequence with sufficient air cover so that they achieve scale and graduate to “new BAU.”

 Exhibit 1: Four zones model